-When it comes to recovery, it’s important to not only put down your addiction, but also to dig a bit deeper to discover issues that lie underneath.
+When it comes to recovery, it’s important to not only put down your addiction but also to dig a bit deeper to discover issues that lie underneath.
 Think of the possible roots that formed the basis of your addiction.
 Was it trauma?
 Depression?
 Self-loathing?
-As you continue to move forward in search for freedom, peace and inner joy, it is imperative that you become fully aware of yourself, including the multiple facets of your psyche.
+As you continue to move forward in the search for freedom, peace, and inner joy, you must become fully aware of yourself, including the multiple facets of your psyche.

 What is the Shadow Self?

-According to renowned psychologist Carl Jung, our unconscious minds are structured into multiple “selves” to help us organize how we experience different things in life.
-Two major aspects of ourselves, Jung says, is “the persona” and “the shadow self.”
+According to renowned psychologist Carl Jung, our unconscious minds are structured into multiple “selves” to organize how we experience different things in life.
+Jung says two major aspects of ourselves are “the persona” and “the shadow self.”

-Your persona defines what we would like to be and how we wish to be seen by the world.
-Your shadow—or ego, as some call it—is the darker part of our unconscious mind that we tend to hide away.
-It’s the abstract, repressed part of ourselves that we’ve created as we grew up, largely to contend with the parts of life that we didn’t quite understand, such as abuse, trauma or just plain confusion.
-Some psychologists also call this “the inner child” which, if not contended with, tends to come out in our lives as a “wounded child.”
+Your persona defines who you would like to be and how you wish to be seen by the world.
+Your shadow—or ego, as some call it—is the darker part of your unconscious mind that you tend to hideaway.
+It’s the abstract, repressed part of ourselves that we’ve created as we grew up, largely to contend with the parts of life that we didn’t quite understand, such as abuse, trauma, or just plain confusion.
+Some psychologists also call this “the inner child,” which, if not contended with, tends to come out in our lives as a “wounded child.”

 Living Life in the Shadows